 Segment income is earnings before interest, taxes, depreciation, amortization (EBITDA), but also excludes gains (losses) and other.
-Historically, "other" has included certain non-recurring items.
-In 2008, expenses related to our restructuring and staffing reduction costs are excluded from the segment income calculation.
+Historically, "other" included certain non-cash compensation expense and certain items that effect the comparability of the quarter or the year.
+In 2009, expenses related to our stock option plan changes and store rationalization are excluded from the segment income calculation.